adityaraix/URL-Shorten-React/readme.md

-The frontend application will be available at http://localhost:5173
+The frontend application will be available at http://localhost:5173 (or another port specified by Vite).

 API Routes
 The application uses these main routes: